Steps For Creating Web Push Notifications – A Beginner’s Guide

 Step 5: Create your Campaign Body

 Campaign copy communicates the story you want to share within the 120 character limit.
-The body text can be either news, promotional offer, coupons or any content which you want to grab the eyeballs.
+Meanwhile, the body text can be either news, promotional offer, coupons or any content which you want to grab the eyeballs.

 Step 6: Add Campaign Icon